Day of the Dead, Dia de Muertos in the Oaxaca Valley of Mexico

 el descanso has some bungalows.
 Inquire at the restaurant.

 Las Granadas Bed and Breakfast (http://www.lasgranadasoaxaca.com/) They host a 2-day immersion program for intermediate Spanish language students.

 Oaxaca Tourism (http://www.oaxaca.travel)

 John Lamkin is an award-winning travel journalist/photographer based in Taos, New Mexico ( http://TravelWritingAndPhotography.com ).
+He is Executive Editor of FWT Magazine - food wine travel.
 Look for his Oaxaca photographs to appear in a book authored by Examiner's Susanna Starr and published by Paloma Blanca Press, to be released in early 2014 ( http://bit.ly/ZapLives ).